psi4/psi4/doc/sphinxman/source/notes_c.rst

    * ``method ROOT 0 -> ROOT m property`` to get root m.

-   * ``method ROOT 0 -> ROOT m property - h TRANSITION`` to get root m and independently specify that the total transition symmetry is A2.
+   * ``method ROOT 0 -> ROOT m property - h TRANSITION`` to get root m and independently specify that the total transition symmetry is h, e.g., A2.

    * ``method ROOT 0 (h) -> ROOT m (i) property`` to get the transition between two roots, specifying the symmetry of both states and the index of the target